HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/index.md

     4. **Save** the web dock application.

 3. Add the created Web Dock Application to the DX Page.
-    1. Enable **Edit mode** on the DX page you want to include the Iris application on or create a new page.
+    1. Enable **Edit mode** on the DX page you want to include the Iris application on or create a new page by clicking on the 3 lines on the right of the Web Dock Application.
     2. Click the plus icon on the left navigation panel to **Add page components and applications** to the page.
 In the navigation panel, go to the **Applications** tab and search for the newly created web dock application (in this case, `MX Iris`).
     3. Click the **Add To Page** button.